DevMountain/categorizer/README.md

 ### Summary

-In this step we will update our `chart` reducer to handle an action for setting the new active chart.
+In this step, we will update our `chart` reducer to handle an action for setting the new active chart.

 ### Instructions